Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 While you’re driving today, you won’t have time to explore the forest, but you can certainly check out the chateau and gardens.

 The best part is the chateau has an art season each year from March through October.
-They also have permanent art installations up around the stables and grounds.
+They also have permanent art installations.

 Gardens at Chateau de Chaumont